kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 # it's HTTP!

 ## Introduction
-When I started thinking about what to write about in this entry, I knew I wanted to explore how the Kubernetes CLI tool, `kubectl`, interacts with the kube-apiserver.
-This was a 🪜: a K8s concept I was familiar with, but wanted to learn more deeply.

-What I learned through my research is that the kube-apiserver exposes the Kuberntes API, which is a REST interface, and `kubectl` is an HTTP client like `cURL` or a browser like Firefox.
-I'd never put it together that `kubectl` sends HTTP requests to the Kubernetes API.
+`kubectl` is the command-line interface you use if you interact with a Kuberetes cluster.
+The kube-apiserver exposes the Kuberntes API, which is a REST interface, and `kubectl` is an HTTP client like `cURL` or a browser like Firefox. `kubectl` sends HTTP requests to the Kubernetes API, and knowing the underlying mechanics of how `kubectl` translates its commands into HTTP requests will help you better understand how Kubernetes is organized.
+In this blog post, I'll walk you through the details.

-I learned _so much_ from GoLinuxCloud's article called [Detailed overview on Kubernetes API Server](https://www.golinuxcloud.com/kube-apiserver/).
-If you want a detailed description of the kube-apiserver and Kubernetes API, I highly recommend it.

 ## Prerequisites
 In order to follow along with this article, you will need access to a Kubernetes cluster through `kubectl`.
-You can explore a Kubernetes cluster from your browser through the [Killer Coda CKAD Scenario](https://killercoda.com/killer-shell-ckad).
+If you don't have a cluster easily available, you can find one from yourbrowser at the [Killer Coda CKAD Scenario](https://killercoda.com/killer-shell-ckad).

-You will need to sign in to Killer Coda (you can use your Github, Gitlab, or Google Account), select the CKAD Certification option, and then choose Playground.
+You will need to sign in to Killer Coda (you can use your Github, Gitlab, Google Account, or email), select the CKAD Certification option, and then choose Playground.
 Click the START button, and you'll see a command prompt that says `controlplane $`.
 Run your commands in the terminal for the control plane.

 ## Seeing the API Endpoints
-Every object controlled by Kubernetes has an API endpoint that you or an automated system can interact with through HTTP Methods.
+Every object controlled by Kubernetes has an API endpoint that you, or an automated system, can interact with through HTTP Methods.
 The most common HTTP methods are `GET`, `POST`, `PUT` and `DELETE`.

 To see the API paths available in your cluster, run the command. `kubectl get --raw /`.
 If you've got [jq](https://stedolan.github.io/jq/) installed, make it pretty with `kubectl get --raw / | jq .` Either way, you'll see a longer version of this JSON object: